-The career scope of learning the Arabic language in India has risen to great extents.
-The article will explore the benefits, demand, courses, and job opportunities after studying Arabic.
+Learning the Arabic language has dramatically expanded the career scope in India.
+This article will explore the benefits, demands, courses, and job opportunities after studying Arabic.

 There are several reasons to learn a foreign tongue.
-As the nature of global business changes, so do languages used in communicating in the business process.
+As the nature of global business changes, so do the languages used to communicate in the business process.

-And for many, acquiring a new foreign language opens the door to several other activities, like international travel, study abroad, pursuing a hobby, career advancement, and meeting people from different parts of the world.
+For many, acquiring a new foreign language opens the door to several other activities, like international travel, studying abroad, pursuing a hobby, career advancement, and meeting people from different parts of the world.

 Table of Contents